• Skip to primary navigation

 They are usually packaged in mesh at the seafood counter and still alive. they should smell salty like the ocean.
 Check the freshness tag and also make sure that the mussels are still tightly closed.
 If the shells are slightly agape, try tapping on them.
 If they close relatively quickly, it’s fine.
 Alternatively, you can use frozen mussels or clams.
 Directions in recipe card.

-How To Make a Great Seafood Chowder
+How to Make a Great Chowder

 A chowder is a type of soup that usually (not always) has a creamy base and chunky texture.
 A few of the more well-known versions include clam chowder, corn chowder, and this seafood chowder.